Summer Deals & Coupon Codes for 2023

 Reason #1.
 Circuit breaker damage

 One of the chief reasons why a dryer won’t heat up is that only one of the hot contacts of the circuit breaker is attached properly, while the other two are hanging loosely.
-As a result, the dryer can only get 120, not 240 volts of power — so there’s no hot air coming out of the device.
+As a result, the dryer can only get 120, not 240, volts of power — so there’s no hot air from the device.

 Reason #2.
 Heating element issues

 Although it sounds fancy, the heating element is nothing but a non-conducting wire inside the dryer.
-When it’s damaged, broken, or connected poorly, your dryer won’t get hot.
+Your dryer won’t get hot when it’s damaged, broken, or connected poorly.

 Depending on whether you use an electric or gas clothes dryer, they have different heating elements and issues to watch out for: